Surface dressing is a cost-effective way of restoring the road surface and sealing it in one process. Surface dressing also:

 How do you determine which roads are surface dressed each year?

-A road is chosen for surface dressing following a prioritisation process.
+A road is chosen for surface dressing following an extensive prioritisation process.
 The process uses the allocated budget and ranks the roads in order of priority using several different criteria including mechanical surveys, inspections, works records and network importance.